Training the parametric interactions in an analog bosonic quantum neural network with Fock basis measurement: Results

-We train two layers of weights, as shown in Figure~\ref{fig:neuromorphic_computing_algo}.
+We train two layers of weights, as shown in Figure~\ref{fig:Figure1}b.
 The first layer is composed of the complex drive parameters, that is, the amplitudes, phases, and detunings of the nearly resonant drives, as well as the amplitudes and phases of the coupling tones.
 The second layer is composed of the output weights $\bf{W}$.
+Both of these layers of weights are jointly trained through backpropagation.
 Detunings of the coupling tones are not free parameters, as in the rotating wave approximation, they are only efficient if they are set to ${\delta^s}_{kl} = \frac{1}{2}(\delta_k + \delta_l)$ for the two-mode squeezing tone and $\delta_{kl} = \frac{1}{2}(\delta_k - \delta_l)$ for the coherent photon conversion tone.
-All physical parameters can be represented as vectors: $\bs{\epsilon}$ stores the nearly resonant drive amplitudes, $\bs{\delta}$ the detunings, $\bs{g}$ the photon conversion rates, $\bs{g^s}$ the two-mode squeezing rates and $\bs{\kappa}$ the transmission line coupling rates.
-Depending on the task, we choose to encode the input data $\bf{x}$ in one of these vectors of parameters, that we now call $\bs{\theta}$, using the encoding
+All physical parameters can be represented as vectors: $\bf{\epsilon}$ stores the nearly resonant drive amplitudes, $\bf{\delta}$ the detunings, $\bf{g}$ the photon conversion rates, $\bf{g^s}$ the two-mode squeezing rates and $\bf{\kappa}$ the transmission line coupling rates.
+Depending on the task, we choose to encode the input data $\bf{x}$ in the amplitude or phase of one of these vectors of parameters, that we now call $\bf{\theta}$, using the encoding

-The prefactor $\bs{\theta}_0$ and bias $\bs{\theta}_{\text{bias}}$ of the encoding variable, and all the other vectors of parameters, as well as the weights $\bf{W}$, are treated as trainable parameters.
-The number of trainable physical parameters is $\frac{3}{2} M(M-1) + 3M$ and scales quadratically with the number of coupled modes $M$, while the number of basis states scales exponentially.
-The Fock state probabilities are given by Gaussian boson sampling (GBS)~\cite{hamiltonGaussianBosonSampling2017}